cucerdariancatalin/Krypto/README.md

 ## Krypto ##
-With this Android application you can encrypt your messages with simple ciphers and share with friends in a way convenient for you.
+With this Android application, you can encrypt your messages with simple ciphers and share them with friends in a way convenient for you.

 ## Content ##
 - [Current state of development](#Current-state-of-development)